myhdl/myhdl/doc/source/manual/conversion.rst

 Introduction
 ============

+Subject to some limitations,
-MyHDL supports the automatic conversion of implementation-oriented MyHDL code to Verilog or VHDL code.
-This feature provides a direct path from Python to an FPGA or ASIC implementation.
+MyHDL supports the automatic conversion of MyHDL code to Verilog or VHDL code.
+This feature provides a path from MyHDL into a standard Verilog or VHDL based design environment.

 .. _conv-solution: